Chaos, violence, mockery as pro-Trump mob occupies Congress | Taiwan News | 2021/01/07

 Heavily armed officers brought in as reinforcements started using tear gas in a coordinated effort to get people moving toward the door, then combed the halls for stragglers, pushing the mob farther out onto the plaza and lawn, in clouds of tear gas, flash-bangs and percussion grenades.

 Video footage also showed officers letting people calmly walk out the doors of the Capitol despite the rioting and vandalism.
 Only about a dozen arrests were made in the hours after authorities regained control.
-They said a woman was shot in the chest inside the building during the chaos, was taken to a hospital and died.
+They said a woman was shot earlier as the mob tried to break through a barricaded door in the Capitol where police were armed on the other side.

 Early on, some inside the Capitol saw the trouble coming outside the windows.
 Democratic Rep. Dean Phillips of Minnesota surveyed the growing crowd on the grounds not long after Trump had addressed his supporters by the Ellipse, fueling their grievances over an election that he and they say he won, against all evidence.